1. News

 • Take any HMRC letter about your R&D claim seriously.

 • Payment doesn’t equal approval – just because you’ve received cash doesn’t mean that HMRC has approved your R&D claim.
-They have processed it, but they may be back to check that you’ve got your claim right.
+They have processed it, but they may subsequently check that the claim is correct.

 • R&D tax advice is a (largely) unregulated market and one that has attracted spurious advisers.
 You therefore may be exposed to potential risks without knowing it.